 How to grow Lonicera common name Honeysuckle

 Honeysuckle is a much-loved garden plant grown for its sweetly scented flowers.
-It is both a climbing plant and a shrub and comes from a genus of around 120 evergreen and deciduous shrubs and twining climbers.
-Honeysuckle is easy to grow, but only in the right spot because it is particular about being planted in the right place.
+It is both a climbing plant and a shrub.
+It comes from a genus of around 120 evergreen and deciduous shrubs and twining climbers.
+Honeysuckle is easy to grow, but only in the right spot because it is particular.

-Honeysuckle can be planted in summer or autumn and to help retain moisture it is a good idea, when planting a Honeysuckle, to add leaf mould or other organic matter into the planting hole.
+When planting a Honeysuckle, it is a good idea to add leaf mould or other organic matter into the planting hole.
+This will help to retain water, which will help to keep the roots cool.
 After planting, a good mulch at the roots will help to retain water.

 How to Prune Honeysuckle.